Liliane Montevecchi

-Liliane Montevecchi (October 13, 1932 – June 29, 2018) was a French-Italian actress, dancer, and singer.
+Liliane Dina Montevecchi (October 13, 1932 – June 29, 2018) was a French actress, dancer, and singer.
+She won the Tony Award for Best Featured Actress in a Musical for her role in the original Broadway production of Nine, and was nominated for Best Actress in a Musical for Grand Hotel.

+Early life

+Montevecchi was born on October 13, 1932 in the 15th arrondissement of Paris.
+Her father, Franco Montevecchi, was an Italian painter.
+Her mother, Janine Trinquet, was a hat designer.
+Her parents separated shortly after her birth, and she was raised mainly by her mother.

+She began studying ballet at the age of 8 with primo ballerino Pierre Duprez.
+She finished her training at the Conservatoire de Paris, under Jeanne Schwarz and Mathilde Kschessinska, and performed at the Opéra Comique.
+She made her professional debut at the Théâtre des Champs-Elysées, in a ballet by David Lichine.
+In 1949, she performed at the coronation of Monaco's Prince Rainier III.
+She also danced her first steps at the Casino de Paris with Jean Guélis.

 Career

-Montevecchi took her first dance classes at 8 with Pierre Duprez, primo ballerino of the Opera in Paris, France.
-She entered the Conservatoire and completed her training of two years, with Jeanne Schwarz and Mathilde Kschessinska, on the stage of the Opéra Comique.
-She appeared for the first time on a stage at the Champs Elysées theater in a ballet by David Lichine.
-She then worked with Léonide Massine and danced in Monte Carlo for the coronation of Rainier III, Prince of Monaco in 1949.
-She also danced her first steps at the Casino de Paris with Jean Guélis.

 Montevecchi began her international career as a prima ballerina in Roland Petit's dance company.
 She appeared in The Glass Slipper with Michael Wilding and Daddy Long Legs (with Fred Astaire), in both of which she was acting with leading lady Leslie Caron.
 In the mid-1950s, she was signed to a contract by MGM, which cast her in various roles in such films as Moonfleet with Stewart Granger and Meet Me in Las Vegas with Cyd Charisse and John Brascia.
 She then played in the Jerry Lewis vehicle The Sad Sack, King Creole with Elvis Presley, and The Young Lions with Montgomery Clift, Dean Martin and Marlon Brando.
 She knew Gene Kelly, Elizabeth Taylor and Clark Gable, and she took classes at the Actors Studio in New York.

 Montevecchi replaced Colette Brosset in the 1958 Broadway revue La Plume de Ma Tante.
 After some television work in series such as Playhouse 90 and Adventures in Paradise at the end of the decade, Montevecchi opted to leave Hollywood for a star spot in the Folies Bergère in Las Vegas, toured with the company for nine years before appearing at the Folies Bergère in Paris from 1972 to 1978.
 In 1982, she drew the attention of critics and audiences for her performance in Nine, with Raúl Juliá, for which she won both the Tony and Drama Desk Award for Best Featured Actress in a Musical.
 Seven years later, she starred in Grand Hotel, earning a Tony nomination for Best Actress in a Musical.